 Selected books, articles and presentations authored by members and affiliates of the Institute for Innovation in Education:

-Saunders, T., & Holden, J. (In Press).
+Saunders, T., & Kalir, J. (2016).
 From improvisational puzzle to interest-driven inquiry.
-In C. Williams-Pierce (Ed.), Teacher pioneers: Visions from the edge of the map.
+In C. Williams-Pierce (Ed.), Teacher pioneers: Visions from the edge of the map (pp. 263-289).
 Pittsburgh, PA: ETC Press.
 [Read the the chapter or download the book for free via ETC Press]

 Holden, J., Poggione, P., & Kupperman, J. (2016).
 Playing (with) POST Cards.
 On the Horizon, 24(3), 257-267.

 Killham, J. (2016).
 The power of feedback: Teachers and parents providing social motivations in game-based learning. in P. Rooney & N. Whitten (Eds.), Game-based learning and the power of play: Exploring evidence, challenges and future directions.
 Newcastle upon Tyne, UK: Cambridge Scholars Publishing.

 Holden, J. (2016) Mobile inquiry-as-play in mathematics teacher education.
 On the Horizon, 24(1)

 Goble, P. & Goble, R. R. (2015) Making curriculum pop.
 Golden Valley, MN: Free Spirit Publishing.

 deNoyelles, A. & Raider-Roth, M. (2015) “Being an ‘agent provocateur:” Utilizing online spaces for teacher professional development in virtual simulation games.
 Technology, Pedagogy and Education.